Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 Local bus travel in Sri Lanka is somewhat of an eventful experience.
 They tend to be quite lively, with music being played (sometimes passengers even bring their own instruments) and in some cases, you’ll find disco lights installed as one of the features of the bus.

-The local buses are super cheap and you will often find that tickets are less than $2, however, one of the downsides to taking the local bus is that they can be extremely crowded which can be quite uncomfortable in the hot temperatures.
+The local buses are extremely affordable, and tickets are often less than $2.
+However, one of the downsides to taking the local bus is that it can be extremely crowded, which can be quite uncomfortable in the hot temperatures.

 Another thing to be wary of when using the local buses is that the drivers tend to drive like maniacs, however, this is usually more of a hazard for pedestrians and mopeds on the road.

-If that doesn’t sound appealing to you, you can also book private, air-conditioned coaches however these tend to more a little more expensive at around $5-$15.
+If that doesn’t sound appealing to you, you can also book private, air-conditioned coaches; however, these tend to be slightly more expensive, ranging from $5 to $15.
 You can book private buses on 12goasia.com.

 - Board Strategically: If you’re travelling on a local bus be sure to try to sit near the front as this is typically less crowded.

-When travelling via public transport in Sri Lanka you may have to deal with a lot of unwanted starring.
-Sometimes this is purely out of curiosity but other times it can be creepy men being creepy men.
-Unfortunately, this may be part of your travel experience so I recommend keeping your head down, wearing modest clothing, and moving away from these people if it’s possible for you.
+When travelling via public transport in Sri Lanka, you may have to deal with a lot of unwanted staring.
+Sometimes this is purely out of curiosity, but other times it can be creepy men being creepy men.
+Unfortunately, this may be part of your travel experience, so I recommend keeping your head down, wearing modest clothing, and moving away from these people if it’s possible for you.

 Taxi and Tuk-Tuk Travel in Sri Lanka

-Travelling by Taxi and Tuk-Tuk are the most convenient ways to travel around Sri Lanka, but tend to be more expensive.
-Taxis will cost you around $50-$100 depending on how long the drive is.
+Travelling by Taxi and Tuk-Tuk is the most convenient way to travel around Sri Lanka, but tends to be more expensive.
+Taxis will cost you around $50-$100, depending on how long the drive is.

-For Longer journeys, I recommend hiring a taxi, and for short journeys (under an hour) then I would recommend travelling via Tuk-Tuk.
+For Longer journeys, I recommend hiring a taxi, and for short journeys (under an hour), I would recommend travelling via Tuk-Tuk.

 Hiring a Scooter In Sri Lanka